 Squats are one of the most effective exercises, but they are also the one people most often dread.
 If this sounds familiar, these 11 squat motivation tips will help keep you going.

 If you wait until you are motivated to do squats, you might never perform them.
 As such, one of the simplest squat motivation tips we can think of is to make yourself complete them even when you really do not want to.
 Include them in your workout first so you will be less tempted to skip squats once you’re tired.
 Heavy compound exercises should always be performed earlier on in workout sessions anyway.
+For both safety and performance, always use a max rep or max squat calculator before performing any weight assisted exercise.

 Whether you wish to perform more repetitions or add more weight, having a goal you can work towards is one of the best ways to ensure you stay motivated.
 Slowly chip away at those goals even if it only involves adding a few ounces to the weight, or one or two more reps each session.